TheNexusCity/Nexus-Unity-Scenes/README.md

 # The Nexus
 A downtown district in a massive space station.
-A massive, collaborative universe we can build together.
+A collaborative universe we can build together.

 Watch this space.
 We're just getting started.